Parsl/parsl/docs/userguide/data.rst

 Globus Authorization
 """"""""""""""""""""

-In order to transfer data with Globus, the user must first authenticate.
+In order to transfer files with Globus, the user must first authenticate.
 The first time that Globus is used with Parsl on a computer, the program will prompt the user to follow an authentication and authorization procedure involving a web browser.
 Users can authorize out of band by